MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/teams-install.md

 > [!TIP]
 > Instead of using a text editor to create your configuration.xml, we recommend that you use the [Office Customization Tool (OCT)](https://config.office.com).
 The OCT provides a web-based interface for making your selections and creating your configuration.xml file to be used with the Office Deployment Tool.
 For more information, see [Overview of the Office Customization Tool](overview-of-the-office-customization-tool-for-click-to-run.md).

-If you’re deploying Office 365 ProPlus by using the Office 365 Client Installation wizard in System Center Configuration Manager (Current Branch), you’ll be able to set “Teams” to “Off” in the configuration UI.
+If you’re deploying Office 365 ProPlus by using the Office 365 Client Installation wizard in System Center Configuration Manager (Current Branch), you can set **Teams** to the **Off** position in the configuration UI.

-If you're deploying Office 365 ProPlus by using Microsoft Intune, there isn't currently a checkbox to exclude Teams under **Configure App Suite**.
-We expect a checkbox for Teams to be added by the end of March.
-In the meantime, if you choose an update channel and version under **App Suite Settings** that supports the default installation of Teams, such as Version 1902 of Monthly Channel, then Teams will be installed when you install Office 365 ProPlus.
+If you're deploying Office 365 ProPlus by using Microsoft Intune, there is a checkbox to exclude Teams on the **Configure App Suite** pane.

 If you’re letting your users install Office 365 ProPlus for themselves from the Office 365 portal, you can’t exclude Teams from being installed by default.